kk-engineer/ai_agents/robo_claw/README.md

-# Search Agent
+# Robo Claw
-A simple implementation of Web search + Terminal commands calling agent using local LLM (also online LLM).
+An AI Agent that responds to queries on your WhatsApp(self) and CLI.

-This project focuses on building autonomous systems capable of doing web search when the LLM does not have required information to answer the question or run commands on your Mac terminal to give you information about the system, such as, available free space.
+You can run the LLM locally or integrate via API.

-# 1. Getting Started 🚀
+# 1. Getting Started (local LLM) 🚀
 1.1 Use llama.cpp (Preferred, as faster on Mac)
 ```bash
 brew install cmake